 What You Do:

-- To create the pizza target board, help your child to cut the large sheet of cardboard into a giant circle of at least 20" diameter.
-Then, cut out a circle of yellow felt with a diameter that is 2" less than the circle of cardboard.
+- To create the pizza target board, help your child to cut the large sheet of cardboard into a giant circle at least 20 inches in diameter.
+Then, cut out a circle of yellow felt with a diameter that is 2 inches less than the circle of cardboard.

 - Ask your child to glue the circle of felt to the center of the cardboard.
 The small portion of brown cardboard visible will appear as the "crust" of the pizza, with the yellow circle inside being the "cheesy" center.